 Growth in weight and length are routinely obtained from surveys and from the monitoring of the fishery.
-A declining trend in the weight and length at age has been observed throughout the series.
+A declining trend in the weight and length-at-age has been observed throughout the series.

 Maturity ogive is estimated every year since 2000 based on the PELGAS survey.
 Readings are considered accurate.
 Sardines mature in their first year of life.
-The proportion of mature individuals at a given age is declining through the time series as a likely consequence of the decrease in length and weight.
+The proportion of mature individuals at a given age is declining through the time-series as a likely consequence of the decrease in length and weight.
+The current methodology considers all individuals of visual maturity stage 2 and beyond, are considered fully mature.
 In addition, maturity ogives can be obtained every three years from the adult sampling of the DEPM surveys.

-Natural mortality are age specific input values were deduced during WKPELA 2017 as the ones leading to the best fit of the observations in the assessment.
-This vector corresponds with values 90% of the Gislason's expected M at age Vector-WKPELA2017 report):
+Natural mortality are age-specific input values were deduced during WKPELA 2017 as the ones leading to the best fit of the observations in the assessment.
+This vector corresponds with values 90% of the Gislason's expected M-at-age Vector-WKPELA2017 report):